 If you have other suggestions, please let me know!

-The animation add-on for the NiO PhotoShelter RSS Gallery Widget can be downloaded using the link provided below.
-The download contains the source code as well as installation documentation.
+The animation add-on for the NiO PhotoShelter RSS Gallery Widget can be downloaded from our Download page:

-If you like the add-on and decide to use it, please donate, blog about it or provide a credit on your site with a link to my site (http://www.niophoto.com).
+If you like this add-on and decide to use it, please blog about it or provide a credit on your site with a link to my site (https://www.niophoto.com).